Veranke: Fictional character biography

-Years later, the Skrull throneworld is destroyed by Galactus; believing that only Veranke can lead them, the Skrulls rescue her from exile and she is anointed as their Queen.
-Veranke declares that the scriptures foretell Earth as the Skrull's new homeland.
-The Skrulls undergo a major operation to take over Earth through infiltrating Earth's facets, thereby weakening Earth enough to employ a military invasion to conquer the planet.
-To set an example for her people, Veranke also decides to participate in the invasion and asks which of Earth's heroes would be ideal for her to impersonate.
-Jessica Drew / Spider-Woman is recommended as the prime choice thanks to Skrulls posing as Hydra agents having learned of her status of a double agent of Nick Fury.
+Years later, the Skrull throneworld is destroyed by Galactus; believing that only Veranke can lead them, the Skrulls rescue her from exile and she becomes their queen.
+The Skrulls, seeking a new planet to live on, undergo a major operation to infiltrate Earth and prepare for an invasion.
+To set an example for her people, Veranke also decides to participate in the invasion, impersonating Jessica Drew / Spider-Woman.

-After successfully assuming Drew's identity, Veranke takes up the latter's new position at the Raft and was stationed there when Electro unleashed a mass break-out attempt of the prisoners inside.
-This event unintentionally led to the New Avengers's reformation, which she later joins after Steve Rogers / Captain America offers membership to her.
-Fury instructs her to continue working for him as a personal agent, now within the New Avengers, S.H.I.E.L.D., and Hydra simultaneously; she eventually confesses this triple agent arrangement to the Avengers.
+After successfully assuming Spider-Woman's identity, Veranke takes up the latter's new position at the Raft and is stationed there when Electro enables a mass prison break.
+This event leads to the formation of the New Avengers, which Veranke goes on to join.
+Spider-Woman had been working as a double agent for Nick Fury; in her guise as Spider-Woman, Veranke works for Fury as a personal agent within the New Avengers, S.H.I.E.L.D. and Hydra simultaneously.

-During an adventure with the New Avengers, Veranke learns of her rule's greatest threat: Dorrek VIII / Hulkling of the Young Avengers and the son of the Kree hero Mar-Vell and the Skrull princess Anelle who is a likely heir to the throne.
-During the invasion, she orders Dorrek VIII to be executed; unbeknownst to her, he survives.

 House of M

-During the House of M storyline, it was revealed that Veranke, along with all the other undercover Skrulls, knew that the world had been altered.
-She tries to assassinate the Wanda Maximoff / Scarlet Witch but is unsuccessful and deconstructed in a way similar to Clint Barton; both come back afterward.
-In the aftermath, news reaches her that the Skrull Empire itself has almost entirely been destroyed by the Annihilation Wave, killing billions of Skrulls and fulfilling another tenet of the prophecy.
-Distressed by the realization that they are now all that is left of the Empire's legions, Veranke and her agents are more determined to continue their takeover of Earth.
+Following the House of M storyline, Veranke learns that the Skrull empire has been devastated by the Annihilation Wave, killing billions of Skrulls.
+Distressed by the realization that they are now all that is left of the empire's legions, Veranke and her agents are more determined to continue their takeover of Earth.